pydio/cells-sdk-go/README.md

 # Cells SDK Go (v4)

-> **WARNING**: the v5 branch of the SDK is **not yet stable** and ready: API will still change before the GA release.
-We yet start to publish some snapshot versions to prepare adaptation of the various clients.
-> Note also that the cells-sdk-go specific API (mainly package v4/transport) is still being refined and some methods will need migration between v4 and v4.1
+> **WARNING**: the cells-sdk-go specific API (mainly package v4/transport) has been refined between v4 and v4.1.
+A migration is needed when you switch to v4.1 from an older version (see below).

 [Go](https://golang.org/) SDK for communicating with a Pydio Cells Server.